arfans22/Ollama-Agent-Roll-Cage-Forked/README.md

 + ***PUSHED TO GITHUB***
 ```
 - /save - save current conversation to main history file
-- /load - load the main conversation history file for long term intermodel conversation history keep seperate from /save as and /load as and only use to keep a long term history of your entire ollama agent base for specified history.
+- /open - load the main conversation history file for long term intermodel conversation history keep seperate from /save and /open and only use to keep a long term history of your entire ollama agent base for specified history.
 - /quit - break the main python loop and return to command line
 - /swap - swap the current model with the specified model